biolab/orange2/docs/reference/rst/Orange.data.formats.rst

 ====================
 Orange prefers to open data files in its native, tab-delimited format.
 This format allows us to specify type of features and optional flags along with the feature names, which can ofter result in shorter loading times.
 This additional data is provided in a form of a 3-line header.
-First line contains feature names, followed by type of features and optional flags in that order.
+First line contains variable names, followed by their types in the second line and optional flags in the third.

 Example of iris dataset in tab-delimited format (:download:`iris.tab <code/iris.tab>`)